spaconference/spa-website/index.md

 <section><div class="inner">
 <h1>Organisers</h1>
-<p>The conference is being chaired by Gen Ashley and Gionvanni Asproni.</p>
+<p>The conference is being chaired by Gen Ashley and Giovanni Asproni.</p>
 <p>The programme is being organised by Jenny Duckett and Melinda Seckington.</p>
 <p>Please  <a href="/organisers.html">contact us</a> if you have any questions.</p>
 <p></p>